Endocrinology

 Which pancreatic disorders can lead to the development of the disease?

-The most frequent (over 78%) cause of pancreatic diabetes is a chronic inflammatory process (chronic pancreatitis), especially its calcifying variant.
+Therefore, the most frequent (over 78%) cause leading to pancreatic diabetes is a chronic inflammatory process (chronic pancreatitis), especially its calcifying variant, which results in diabetes in 90% of cases.

 Diagnosis of this type is based, as with its other forms, on laboratory tests that show glucose metabolism.
 Knowing about the history or current pancreatitis plays an important role.
 If such data are absent, and the doctor has clinical reasons to suspect chronic pancreatitis, in-depth diagnostics by special methods is performed.

-If there is a strong reason to suspect pancreatic diabetes, the therapy plan should be of particular character.
+If there is a strong reason to suspect a pancreas-related endocrine disorder, the therapy plan should be of particular character.
 In the initial stages of the disease, the treatment of choice is a diet and correction of lifestyle, as well as metformin administration, especially if the patient is overweight.
 The use of sulfonylureas can be considered, but should be avoided.
 The prescription of drugs based on the effect of the so-called incretins (GFP-1, GIP) in patients with pancreatic diabetes is absolutely contraindicated because of the potential danger of developing acute pancreatitis or even carcinoma.

 The use of the drug pancreatin has no effect on the setting of sugar levels in pancreatic diabetes.